TECHOUS/HacktoberFest20/README.md

 <img src="./client/public/hacktoberfestChecker.png"/>

-Website for the users to search whether they have qualified for the hacktober fest 20 or not
+Website for the users to search whether they have qualified for the Hacktober fest 20 or not

 ## LICENSE